voidfill/Glasscord/README.md

   We recommend using [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord) or [EnhancedDiscord](https://github.com/joe27g/EnhancedDiscord), but Glasscord works with other loaders and mods too.
   After you installed the CSS loader properly, you can continue following this guide.

-  If you installed EnhancedDiscord, you MUST install our custom `css_loader.js` into your `EnhancedDiscord/plugins` folder by overriding the stock one.
+  If you installed EnhancedDiscord, you MUST install our custom `css_loader.js` (you can find it on the repository) into your `EnhancedDiscord/plugins` folder by overriding the stock one.
-- Download this GitHub repository or look in the Releases section for stable releases to download.
+- Look in the Releases section for the latest released version of Glasscord.
+Download the `glasscord.asar` file from there.
-  If you downloaded a zip file, extract it to have convenient access to its files.
 - Locate your Discord Desktop Core module folder.
   - On Windows, it is `%AppData%\discord\x.x.x\modules\discord_desktop_core\`
   - On macOS, it is `~/Library/Application Support/discord/x.x.x/modules/discord_desktop_core/`